 The casino personnel and the patrons did look at us.
 But nobody bothered us, in any way whatsoever.
 My partner felt better and better.
 I tracked the spins at one roulette table; my partner at a neighboring table.
 After a spin, I told my partner how I would bet the next spin.
 We started with the roulette 15 spins already played and displayed (on the electronic marquee) and continued with some 30 more spins.
 I didn't have a lot of time left.
 My bus would leave in a couple of hours.
 My partner wanted an analysis of how the roulette strategy worked.
 He agreed that it was impossible for even the best casino consultants to figure out the strategy.
 We discussed everything, including the probability of risk.
 We also compared the conditions in Atlantic City with European casinos.
 The European casinos would have allowed a more aggressive play, much more aggressive for more roulette strategy parameters.
 My partner was ready to contribute the money right at that point.
 I had to leave, however.

-Playing moderately aggressively, my strategy would have one $150 at my roulette table in 30 spins.
+Playing moderately aggressively, my strategy would have won $150 at my roulette table in 30 spins.
 Using an additional no-risk play, the system would have won $110.
 The no-risk play requires longer sessions sometimes.
 A bet is placed only when certain conditions occur.
 I had tested my strategy with the computer against one million spins or so.
 I tested also a few thousand spins from a European casino.
 This time the test was "in person, with a real notebook".
-The strategy has not failed.
+The strategy has never failed.

 I might do another test with the European, and possibly another American.
-The all have already knowledge of my strategy.
+They all have already knowledge of my strategy.
 I don't risk revealing too much and then be cheated.
 You know what I mean.
 There is another advantage to playing in a team, in addition to a larger bankroll.
 Playing in a team gives you more confidence.
 I would say three players is the ideal number.
 Two players can play at two roulette tables at once.
 The third player would be like the communicator in the team.
 The third player would also give breaks to the others.
 The three of them will rotate the duties.